yleeyilin/tp/docs/UserGuide.md

 #### Pinning a contact : `pin`

-Pins a **person / staff / supplier / maintainer** contact on PoochPlanner so that your important contacts will consistently appear at the top of your contacts list in PoochPlanner.
+Pins a **person / staff / supplier / maintainer** contact so that your important contacts will always appear at the top of your contacts list in PoochPlanner.

 Format: <br>
 `/pin ; name : [name]`